9 Secrets for a Successful Return to Work After Maternity Leave

-My alone switch kept flipping to the ON position several times during the mommy date.
-Suddenly, I would hear myself saying – in a regular voice for everyone around me to hear – the things I say to my baby when no one else is around.
+But my alone switch kept flipping to the ON position several times during the mommy date.
+Suddenly, I would hear myself saying—in a regular voice for everyone around me to hear—the things I say to my baby when no one else is around.
 Like “You need to sleep, you little turkey lurkey” and “Did you make a popo?”

-My eyes would drift down to the baby, anxious to make sure I hadn’t accidentally let her head loll forward and smack into the table, and also just to see her sweet little face because I missed it.
+Plus, my eyes kept drifting down to the baby, anxious to make sure I hadn’t accidentally let her head loll forward and smack into the table, and also just to see her sweet little face because I missed it.

 9 Tips for Returning to Work After Maternity Leave

 The list below includes tips that worked well for me when returning to work after maternity leave the second time and advice I wish I’d had the first go-round.
 I also asked friends, co-workers, and more than 100,000 members of this community to share their own advice for a successful transition back to work after maternity leave and included the best tips from them.

 A few things you might want to pick up before the big day:

 - A breast pump.
 If you haven’t picked up a pump yet, I’ve used both Medela and Ameda pumps, and they were fine.
 But I LOVE my new Spectra pump†.
 It’s more comfortable to use than other brands, and it seems to get more milk out than those competing pumps.

 - A decent bag to carry your pump.
 Aim for a professional look and maybe less of a “I attach this thing to my boobs to suck them dry” vibe.